 Through the database, you can do many things to your site.
 From changing membership levels to renaming members and from deleting specific posts to updating groups of members.
 So in this simple guide, we will cover some of the most common questions we get on how to manage the database.

-IMPORTANT NOTE: Any command executed here will most likely have an impact on your system, so when trying them out, please be sure to create a backup of your database and verify how query you will execute is written so that there is no errors that could cause other issues on the database, since any change in the database in most cases is permanent.
+IMPORTANT NOTE: Any command executed here will most likely have an impact on your system, so when trying them out, please be sure to create a backup of your database and verify how the query you will execute is written so that there are no errors that could cause other issues on the database since any change in the database in most cases is permanent.

 SELECTING THE DATABASE AND TABLE TO USE

 1. To be able to start editing your database, we first need to access it.
 To do this, first select the MySQL Database Manage from the Developer Hub:

 3. When we are viewing the database manager, you should see a list of all of your databases (Typically 2 or 3).
 Click on your database from the Left sidebar:

 4. After selecting the database correctly, there should be a long list of tables in the left sidebar, select the users_data table from the list:

 5. After selecting the users_data table.
 Click on the SQL Tab on the top center of the page:

 6. (The query code should mention users_data somewhere as seen below):

 7. In this box we will do all of our tests

 Since we are now using the users_data table from your database, If you wish to see all of your members, we can use the SELECT MySQL statement and then execute the query we type and pressing CTRL + ENTER: